 We've shown you our favourite laptops available right now and offered some advice on how much to spend, but if you're still undecided we might be able to help break down your options further.
 Here we talk about screen size, storage, processors and more to help you make your decision.

 Laptop screens range from around 11in to 17in.
 A smaller screen might be harder to work on and offer fewer ports, but it will be more portable.

-A 17in laptop, on the other hand, is a desktop replacement laptop and not deigned to be moved around often.
-You'll likely get a full-size keyboard and potentially an optical drive.
+A 17in laptop, on the other hand, is a desktop replacement laptop and not designed to be moved around often.
+Generally, 13- or 14in is the sweet spot for portability and usability.

 How much laptop storage do you need?